-To be a covered real estate transaction under the regulations, a foreign person must acquire at least three of the following four property rights: (1) physical access to the real estate; (2) ability to exclude others from physical access; (3) ability to improve or develop the real estate; or (4) ability to attach fixed or immovable structures or objects to the real estate.
+To be a covered real estate transaction under the proposed regulations, the foreign person must acquire at least three of the following four property rights: (1) physical access to the real estate; (2) ability to exclude others from physical access; (3) ability to improve or develop the real estate; and (4) ability to attach fixed or immovable structures or objects to the real estate.
 A foreign person need not acquire the full ownership interests in the real estate in order for it to be covered if at least three of these property rights are acquired as part of the transaction.

-The regulations also offer additional clarity on what real estate is covered by this jurisdictional authority, including surprisingly granular detail on facilities considered to be sensitive and an explanation of what is to be considered in "close proximity."
-To be covered real estate, the property must be located: (1) within or function as an airport or maritime port, collectively referred to as a "covered port" in the regulations; (2) within one mile of 131 specified military and government installations; (3) within one hundred miles of 32 other specified military and government facilities identified in the regulations; (4) within any part of 23 specified coastal military installations to the extent located within the limits of the territorial sea of the U.S.; or (5) within 24 specific counties and other similar geographic areas that are near intercontinental ballistic missile sites of the U.S. Air Force.
-The regulations include a number of exemptions for certain transactions, including with some limitations, real estate in "urban clusters" or "urbanized areas," housing units, retail establishments, certain commercial office space, and Native American and Alaskan lands.
+The proposed regulations also offer additional clarity on what real estate is covered by this jurisdictional authority, including surprisingly granular detail on facilities considered to be sensitive and an explanation of what is to be considered in "close proximity."
+To be covered real estate, the property must be located: (1) within or function as an airport or maritime port; (2) within one mile of 132 specified military and government installations; (3) within one hundred miles of 32 other specified military and government facilities identified in the regulations; (4) within 12 nautical miles of 23 specified coastal military installations; or (5) within 24 specific counties and other similar geographic areas that are near intercontinental ballistic missile sites of the U.S. Air Force.
+The proposed regulations include a number of exemptions for certain transactions.
+With some limitations, real estate in "urban clusters" or "urbanized areas," housing units, retail establishments, certain commercial office space, and Native American and Alaskan lands are generally excepted from the scope of this new jurisdictional authority.